Kythera-Pather/FlashCardApp/README.md

 GitHub and Version Control
 GitHub is used for:

-•	Storing the source code online
+1. Storing the source code online

-•	Collaborating with team members
+2. Collaborating with team members

-•	Tracking changes using commits
+3. Tracking changes using commits

-•	Managing issues and improvement suggestions
+4. Managing issues and improvement suggestions

 Why commit and push?

-•	Saves your work safely online
+1. Saves your work safely online

-•	Keeps a history of every update
+2. Keeps a history of every update

-•	Makes collaboration easier
+3. Makes collaboration easier

-•	Helps in testing different versions
+4. Helps in testing different versions

+Potential Improvements
+1. Add more question categories (e.g., Science, Geography)
+2. Add sound effects for correct/incorrect answers
+3. Save user scores to local database or Firebase
+4. Include dark mode support
+5. Add screenshots for better documentation